 Unfortunately, as is well documented in Scripture, his thirst for human wisdom led him into compromise and disobedience, setting the stage for national apostasy and idolatry upon his death.
-The book of Ecclesiastes chronicles a series of experiments which he conducted in search for the highest human good, but each forced him to conclude that "all is vanity" (Ecclesiastes 1:2, etc.), that there is no humanly discernible pattern in the affairs of men.
+The book of Ecclesiastes chronicles a series of experiments that he conducted in search for the highest human good, but each forced him to conclude that “all is vanity” (Ecclesiastes 1:2, etc.), that there is no humanly discernible pattern in the affairs of men.
 However, he concludes, life is the gift of God and should be enjoyed (3:13).
-Furthermore, he recognized the eventual judgment of God and concluded it best to live in obedience to God's commands (e.g., 3:16-17).
+Furthermore, he recognized the eventual judgment of God and concluded it best to live in obedience to God’s commands (e.g., 3:16-17).

 Our text summarizes the entire book of Ecclesiastes.
 Here is the secret of human fulfillment.
 Note the two complementary commands, “fear God” and “keep his commandments.”

 A true reverence for God necessarily results in obedience to His commands.
 Wise Solomon knew it, and Christ and the New Testament writers reinforced it (John 14:15; 1 John 5:2; etc.).
 Life’s harsh realities and seeming paradoxes are at times incomprehensible to us.
 Only by adopting a proper attitude toward life and God can we cope.
 JDM